 The last question can potentially be investigated: since all stars and thus black holes rotate, our universe would have inherited the parent black hole’s axis of rotation as a "preferred direction."
 There is some recently reported evidence from surveys of over 15,000 galaxies that in one hemisphere of the universe more spiral galaxies are "left-handed", or rotating clockwise, while in the other hemisphere more are "right-handed", or rotating counterclockwise.
 In any case, I believe that including torsion in geometry of spacetime is a right step towards a successful theory of cosmology.

-Nikodem Poplawski is a theoretical physicist at Indiana University.
+Nikodem Poplawski is a theoretical physicist at the University of New Haven in Connecticut.

 Related Content: Celebrating Einstein Through 100 Years Of General Relativity